ionic-team/ionic-docs/src/content/pro/deploy/setup.md

 the plugin is configured to listen to, or, if you have specified a [specific git branch channel to auto-deploy](/docs/pro/deploy/channels/#automating-deployment-from-a-git-branch), the plugin will auto update once the build has completed.

-## Advanced Usage

-Want to do something sweet, like allow users to [subscribe to a special Beta Channel](/docs/pro/deploy/tutorials/#setting-up-a-beta-channel) instead of the default Production one?
-Do some split testing?
-Customize the way updates are applied (like checking every 30 minutes, or on login/logout)?
-Check out our detailed [Deploy API Documentation](/docs/pro/deploy/api)!